CWE-502: Insecure Deserialization - Java

 import org.yaml.snakeyaml.constructor.SafeConstructor;

-Yaml yaml = new Yaml(new SafeConstructor());
+Yaml yaml = new Yaml(new SafeConstructor(new LoaderOptions()));

 Object obj = yaml.load(input); // Safe - only basic types